 Located within the Old Library at Trinity College, The Book of Kells will be a must-see on your Dublin itinerary.
-The 9th century book is one of Ireland’s greatest cultural treasures, as well as one of the world’s most famous medieval manuscripts.
+The 9th-century book is one of Ireland’s greatest cultural treasures, as well as one of the world’s most famous medieval manuscripts.
 Because of its lavish decoration and artistry, the Book of Kells’ illustrations and ornamentation are incomparable in extravagance and complexity.
 Attracting more than 500,000 visitors a year, you’ll definitely want to schedule some time to stop by the exhibition.

 After having remained in Kells until 1654, the book was moved to Trinity College Dublin in 1661.
 It has been on display in the Old Library at Trinity College from the mid-19th century.
 Four volumes are available for viewing, two of which can be seen normally, one is opened to display a majorly decorated page, and one displays two pages of script.
-Visits are self-guided with leaflets in 10 different language, or an audio tour can be rented for €5.
+Visits are self-guided with leaflets in 10 different languages, or an audio tour can be rented for €5.
 You should plan on taking around 40 minutes to 1 hour to go throughout the Old Library Exhibition.
 There are lifts within the building, making it wheelchair accessible.

 You can buy tickets online, which will ensure you a time slot and allow you to skip the queue.
 Alternatively, you can purchase tickets at the ticket desk within the exhibition.
 Ticket prices range from €11 - €28, depending on the ticket type you are seeking.
 Discounted ticket prices are also available for senior citizens and students with a valid ID card.

 - Concession: €11

 For more information on tickets and opening hours, click here.
 Be sure to check the website before your visit, as times are subject to change.

 Opening Hours for The Book Of Kells are as follows: